 The All-Point "Winter Meal Plan" is mandatory for all residents of Traditional residence halls and suites and can be used at all available retail locations.
 Regular Dining Halls will not be open during Winter Session.

 Student Health Fee

 ($66) -- Charged to all full-time students enrolled in Winter Session.

-Student Comprehensive Fee ($50) - This is a mandatory fee charged to all undergraduate and CEND students during the regular semesters and during the Winter and Summer sessions.
+Student Comprehensive Fee ($50) - A mandatory fee charged to all undergraduate and Continuing Education students during the Winter and Summer sessions.
 This fee supports the student fitness center, recreational programs, student activities, concerts, performing arts and the activities of registered student organizations.